 - Simplification of multiple audits over time through mutual recognition of the SFOC -> elimination of audit fatigue

-- Easy matchmaking between Shipper, Freight Forwarder, Airline and Cargo Handling Agent, through transparent display of services and capacities offered
+- Easy matchmaking between Shipper, Freight Forwarder, Airline and Cargo Handling Agent, through the transparent display of services and capacities offered

 - Easy benchmarking against industry standards and identification of gaps in processes